Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Previous inner and outer bounds

 The capacity region of DMBCs without feedback is in general unknown.
-The best known inner bound {without feedback} is Marton's region \cite{marton'79}, $\set{R}_{\textnormal{Marton}}$, which is defined as the set of all nonnegative rate pairs $(R_1,R_2)$ satisfying
+The best known inner bound {without feedback} is Marton's region \cite{marton'79}, $\set{R}_{\textnormal{Marton}}$, which is the set of all nonnegative rate pairs $(R_1,R_2)$ satisfying

 for some probability mass function (pmf) $P_{U_0U_1U_2}$ and a function $f\colon \set{U}_0\times \set{U}_1 \times \set{U}_2 \to \set{X}$ such that $X=f(U_0,U_1,U_2)$.